 Required:

-- Fluent in English with excellent communication skills
+• Fluent in English with excellent communication skills

-- Results-driven and goal-oriented with a priority on teamwork
+• Results-driven and goal-oriented with a priority on teamwork

 Preferred:

-- Passed food handling examination prior to applying
+• Passed food handling examination before applying

-- Previous experience in customer service or related interpersonal position
+• Previous experience in customer service or related interpersonal position

 Do’s and Don’ts for Writing Your Server Job Description

 As you start filling in your outline for our job description, you’ll want to avoid some key mistakes.
-To help yourself stay on track to writing an effective job description, use these dos and don’ts:
+To help yourself stay on track to writing an adequate job description, use these dos and don’ts:

-- Don’t mention salary or related information until you’ve consulted with company colleagues and policy.
+• Don’t mention salary or related information until you’ve consulted with company colleagues and policy.
 Consider researching industry trends and best practices as well.

-- Don’t make the application or resume submission process long or complicated.
+• Don’t make the application or resume submission process long or complicated.
 Since this is just the first of many steps, keep it simple.

 Conclusion